What is Woburn Doing to Combat the Impacts of Stormwater Pollution?

 The City of Woburn undertakes a variety of Best Management Practices (or BMPs) through its Stormwater Management Program to help reduce pollutant discharges to the City’s waterways.
 Many of these BMPs are completed or coordinated by the Department of Public Works.

 The City has prepared a Stormwater Management Plan to formalize its program to address stormwater concerns in the City.
-The Stormwater Management Plan has recently been updated and is available as a final draft here for public review.
+The Stormwater Management Plan has recently been updated and is available here.
 It is administered by the Engineering Department, in conjunction with the Department of Public Works.
 Also, Title 13, Section IV of the City of Woburn Municipal Code deals with Stormwater, Illicit Discharge/Connection and Construction Site Management.

 Our stormwater program has the goals of reducing the discharge of pollutants from the MS4 to the maximum extent practicable by developing and implementing best management practices (BMPs) for the following six minimum control measures: